Table Of Contents:

-Domestic violence and abuse present in more ways than physical violence.
+Domestic violence and abuse are present in more ways than physical violence.
 It could be meted out as sexual, physiological, or emotional abuse.
-Regardless of the abuse you are victim to, here are some signs to look out for:
+Regardless of the abuse, you are victim to, here are some signs to look out for:

 Psychological intimidation by your partner can include being: